 "Donna," was the limit of my reply as I turned back toward our daughter and her friends.

-I made a somewhat successful attempt at dissipating the tension that had crept into my body simply at her mere presence in my proximity.
+I made a somewhat successful attempt at dissipating the tension that had crept into my body simply at her mere proximity.
 She could still stir me up, but it was a different type of stirring these days.